Margaret Morris (dancer): Notation

 Morris devised a method of dance notation intended for the documentation of all kinds of human movement.
 It was first published in The Notation of Human Movement (1928), the same year as the Laban system.
 Initially Morris was inspired by the shorthand system devised by Raymond Duncan but realised the limitations of such an approach for comprehensive documentation.
 The system she later referred to as 'Danscript' was comprehensive and was intended for the universal documentation of human movement.
 It featured in Choreo-graphics (1989) and was referenced in The Dancing Times.

 Art work

 Morris began to paint from an early age.
 Her father was the artist William Bright Morris.
 The Third Eye Centre recognized her work in both dance and art with the exhibition catalog Margaret Morris: Drawings and Designs and the Glasgow Years.
 In 1984 an exhibition of her work was held in Glasgow at the Cyril Gerber Fine Art Gallery.
 The exhibition Color, Rhythm and Dance was shown in Scotland and in France in 1985.
 In 1991, a centenary exhibition of her drawings and paintings was held at the Cyril Gerber Gallery.
 The Fergusson Gallery in Perth features artefacts from all aspects of her career, including original costumes, costume designs, drawings from her childhood and adult career, paintings and sketchbooks.
 Morris also designed the cover art for The March of the Women, the anthem of the Women's Social and Political Union written by Ethel Smyth c1910.

-Cover art by Margaret Morris for "The March of the Women", the anthem of the WSPU, written by Ethel Smyth.